Liana Joseph

-Liana Lina Joseph (born 15 August 2006) is a French footballer who plays as a forward for Première Ligue club Lyon.
+Liana Lina Joseph (born 15 August 2006) is a French professional footballer who plays as a forward for Première Ligue club Lyon.

 Early life

 Joseph was born in a family of Haitian descent in Bondy.
 Her father Othlinds was a footballer for Maccabi Paris and her uncle Berley played for Troyes and Paris FC.

 Club career

 Joseph started playing football in the youth categories of Paris FC, usually mixed with boys.
 After finishing as top scorer in the 2019 Danone Nations Cup, she was admitted to the Lyon youth team.

-She won the 2022-23 France national U-19 Women's Championship with Lyon and finished as top scorer with 27 goals, including 5 goals against Paris Saint-Germain in the decinding match in the last round of the league.
+She won the 2022-23 France national U-19 Women's Championship with Lyon and finished as top scorer with 27 goals, including 5 goals against Paris Saint-Germain in the deciding match in the last round of the league.

 International career

 Joseph represented France under-17s during the 2023 UEFA Women's Under-17 Championship held in Estonia.
 She scored a brace in the final against Spain in a 3–2 victory to lead France winning their first European Under-17 title in their history.
 With 5 goals scored during the tournament, she shared the top scorer award with her teammate Maeline Mendy and Spanish team player Vicky López.